blockchain-unica/rosetta-smart-contracts/contracts/htlc/README.md

 The commit is the Keccak-256 digest of the secret (a bitstring).
 At contract creation, the committer:
 - deposits a collateral (in native cryptocurrency) in the contract;
-- specifies a deadline for the secret revelation;
+- specifies a deadline for the secret revelation, in terms of a delay from the publication of the contract;
 - specifies the receiver of the collateral, in case the deposit is not revealed within the deadline.